apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.authn.groovy.name=
 ```

-## JSON (Whitelist) Authentication
+## JSON Authentication

-To learn more about this topic, [please review this guide](../installation/Whitelist-Authentication.html).
+To learn more about this topic, [please review this guide](../installation/Permissive-Authentication.html).

 Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.json`.